lyzadanger/lyza-dot-com/src/content/posts/2016/01/12/making-a-service-worker/index.md

 #### Other events

 Beyond _install_ and _activate_, we'll be looking primarily at the _fetch_ event today to make our service worker useful.
 But there are several useful events beyond that: _sync_ events and _notification_ events, for example.

-You can [read more about the interfaces that service worker implements](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API#Interfaces).
+For extra credit or leisure fun, you can [read more about the interfaces that service worker implements](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API#Interfaces).
 It's by implementing these interfaces that service worker gets the bulk of its events and much of its extended functionality.

 ### Service worker's Promise-based API